 Google Classroom accounts for teachers and students are free.

-Google itself invented Google classroom and was released on August 12, 2014.
+Google itself invented the Google classroom and was released on August 12, 2014.